alecthegeek/CCHS_Raspian_for_IoT/Readme.md

 At the end the Pi will reboot

-Ther is also an optional script to install support for [M9Design](http://www.m9design.co/)'s MeshThing IPv6 mesh networking platform.
+There is also an optional script to install support for [M9Design](http://www.m9design.co/)'s MeshThing IPv6 mesh networking platform.
 After running the `RasPiI0T-1` and `RasPiI0T-2` (see above) run

 `wget https://tinyurl.com/meshthing -O - | bash`